 We, believers, will look upon dead bodies in Gehenna.
 (Did you ever consider that?)
 And what will be seen?
 Isaiah makes it clear, we will see "carcasses" (Hebrew: pegerim = dead bodies).
 This is at the point in time when all in Gehenna (hell) have already died in "body and soul" (Matthew 10:28).
 Then we will be permitted to view them.
 They will be ashes by this time (Malachi 4:3)-cremated.

 Evangelical author Edward Fudge gives this passage a well developed exegesis that deserves quotation here:

 Certainly the fact that we, as believers, will go out and "look upon" these dead bodies in Gehenna (hell) must make us change the paradigm by we see the fate of the lost through.

-This verse is used constantly to prove the traditional view.
+This verse is used constantly to prove the Traditional view.
 However, upon closer examination of the text, it is nowhere to be found.
-The Hebrew word here for "contempt" is "darone".
-It is very important to note that the only other time it is used in all of Tenach (The Hebrew Bible) is in Isaiah 66:24, which was discussed earlier.
-In Isaiah 66:24, those who have "darone" ('contempt' or 'disgust') are the believers who go out and look upon the dead bodies (not living souls) of those who have been turned into ashes – cremated (2 Peter 2:6, Malachi 4:3).
+The Hebrew word here for "contempt" is "darone."
+It is very important to note that the only other time it is used in all of Tanach (The Hebrew Bible) is in Isaiah 66:24, which was discussed earlier.
+In Isaiah 66:24, those who have "darone" ("contempt" or "disgust") are the believers who go out and look upon the dead bodies (not living souls) of those who have been turned into ashes, cremated (2 Peter 2:6, Malachi 4:3).